konstantinosmpouros/Jupyter_notebook/Computer Vision Generator/README.md

 ## Overview

-**Computer Vision Generator** is a cutting-edge project that leverages multiple Large Language Models (LLMs) from Hugging Face and OpenAI to generate high-quality images, refine them, and create videos.
+**Computer Vision Generator** is a cutting-edge project that leverages multiple Large Language Models (LLMs) from Hugging Face and OpenAI, and more, to generate high-quality images, refine them, and create videos.
 This project integrates various models for image generation, enhancement, and sequential video creation to deliver smooth visual outputs.

 ## Features